dariusdinu/Forkify-App/README.md

 - Working with Babel
 - Pagination

+The project is accesible via this link: https://forkify-darius-dinu.netlify.app/

 This project is part of a JavaScript course taken on Udemy (The Complete JavaScript Course by Jonas Schmedtmann)